Health and care staff across Surrey are continuing to work tirelessly to care for patients during this Covid-19 pandemic.

 Across Surrey we’ve kept a careful eye on the predicted numbers of hospital beds we might need to look after patients with and recovering from Covid-19.
 Our larger hospitals, although extremely busy, have coped and worked hard with local partners early on to free up beds to develop enough capacity to manage the surge in Covid-19 patients.

 We’ve also looked carefully at what we would need in terms of community and rehabilitation beds for patients who don’t need to be in an acute hospital and for those recovering from Covid-19, or those at the end of their life.
 Back in March, a cross-partner team from the NHS, Surrey County Council and the military worked together to find a temporary facility for what we call step-up/step-down care.
-As a result, Headley Court, an ex-military rehabilitation centre near Leatherhead is now about to open as a temporary community-style hospital providing non-critical care to patients.
-(See separate story).
+As a result, Headley Court, an ex-military rehabilitation centre near Leatherhead has opened as a temporary community-style hospital providing non-critical care to patients.

 We are continuing to scale up testing capacity in line with the Government’s strategy.
 Through the Surrey Local Resilience Forum we are offering testing to different groups in a phased approach.
 We have set up a central testing hub for keyworkers, including NHS, social care and care home staff.
 Our hospitals also provide a testing service for their staff directly.

 In line with the latest Government guidance, we are also working with Public Health England to ensure testing of all care home residents whether they are symptomatic or not and to all patients being discharged from hospital into care homes.
-Testing will also be offered to anyone over the age of 65 with symptoms and anyone with symptoms who cannot work from home; those eligible are able to use the national self-referral testing site at www.self-referral.test-for-coronavirus.service.gov.uk/test-type.
-More information on testing is available on the Surrey County Council website here.
+Testing will also be offered to anyone over the age of 65 with symptoms and anyone with symptoms who cannot work from home; those eligible are able to use the national self-referral testing site.

 Our system response across Surrey